NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 To the extent possible, we need to isolate the the IMU and the microcontroller from the noise that the motors will create on the power supply lines.
 The motors will cause noise on both their power supply ( `VBAT` ) and ground return lines, so we will provide them with separate power and ground lines.
 For the power line, this is easy: Just connect the power supply for the motor drivers directly to the battery's positive terminal.

 For the ground line, it is more challenging, since all the devices on the quadcopter must share a common ground reference.
 The best we can do is to structure our schematic so that we can exercise tight control over how the ground line is laid out on our PCB.
-To do this, create a separate ground net that connects the ground terminals of motor controllers to each other and the negative terminal of the battery (call it `BAT_GND` and use the `BAT_GND` device in the `quadparts_prebuilt` ).
+To do this, create a separate ground net that connects the ground terminals of motor controllers to each other and the negative terminal of the battery (call it `BAT_GND` and use the `BAT_GND` device in the `quadparts_prebuilt_2022` ).
 Then connect the digital ground (i.e., the ground that connects to other components, aka `GND` ) to the battery ground using a schematic component called a "net bridge" (see below).
 We will see in the next lab how we can use this structure to isolate the digital components.
 (This is a very important step, and we added it to fix problems that occurred in all but one of the quadcopters we built in this class the first year it was offered).

 A "net bridge" is a PCB part whose only purpose is to electrically connect two nets in a schematic while keeping the nets separate in schematic (i.e., the two nets keep their own names).
 To create a net bridge, create a device with a footprint that consists of two SMDs that touch one another and a sensible schematic symbol for what is, in essence, a wire.
 Put it in your `custom` library.
 The SMDs can be very small (e.g. 0.5mmx0.5mm).
 Remove the `tStop` and `tCream` on the pads, since we won't be soldering anything to them.
 You don't need `tKeepout` anything in `tPlace` for the net bridge.
 If eaglint complains, just explain that it's not necessary since it's the net bridge.